georg-braun/Personal-Website/src/lib/blog/2023-03-21-svelte-router-404.md

 ---
-title: "Accessing a url in a Svelte app with svelte-router resutls in 404"
+title: "Accessing a url in a Svelte app with svelte-router results in 404"
 date: 2023-03-21
 tags: ["svelte"]
 ---